 It was a game-changer and a market disruptor.
 One of the contributions and thus, a key legacy of iTunes is that it complemented the iPod line of portable media players.
 The application serves as a platform for managing the contents and data of the iPod, as well as for purchasing contents both for the portable media player and the macOS device.

 The shares of digital music and CDs in the United States market were almost equal in 2004.
-The storefront of Apple was responsible for selling more than 70 percent of the market share for legally obtained digital music.
+The Apple storefront was responsible for selling more than 70 percent of the market share for legally obtained digital music.

 Based on the aforementioned, another legacy of iTunes is that it changes the distribution model of the music industry by promoting digital music.
 The application had done this by capitalizing on the established marketing strategy of Apple, including the favorable reputation of the company and the massive popularity of iPod devices.